perlwasm/talk-perlcic-2020/index.md

 ```

 Note:
-But we don't need to a .pm file, because Wasm::Hook installs an @INC hook finds WebAsembly binary files and generates the
+But we don't need to a .pm file, because Wasm::Hook installs an @INC hook to find WebAsembly binary files and generates the
 necessary boilerplate for us.

-Nice thing is that we can now take the very same WebAssembly binary and use it on any platform supported by Wasmtime without
+The nice thing here is that we can now take this WebAssembly binary module, and use it on any platform supported by Wasm.pm.
-having to recompile our module.
+You no longer have to worry about compiler options on an obsecure dialect of Unix.
+You get some of the beneifts of a pure-perl
+module, with some of the performance benifits of XS or FFI.

 ---